MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/enable-attack-surface-reduction.md

 6. After the policy is created, select **Close**.

 > [!WARNING]
-> We have a known issue with the applicability of Attack Surface Reduction on Server OS versions which is marked as compliant without any actual enforcement.
-There is currently no ETA for when this will be fixed.
+> There is a known issue with the applicability of Attack Surface Reduction on Server OS versions which is marked as compliant without any actual enforcement.
+Currently, there is no ETA for when this will be fixed.

 ### Group Policy